derrickstolee/stolee.dev/_posts/2019-10-27-mental-toughness-1.md

 together and being open about our goals, the community thrives and everyone benefits.

-Also, I never thought I'd learn so much minutae about shell scripts that I do after working on
+Also, I never thought I'd learn so much minutia about shell scripts that I do after working on
 Git.